-Reports of discrimination or related retaliation that only involve students will be handled by the Civil Rights & Compliance Office in accordance with the provisions of the WAC 172-125 (Discrimination & Title IX Violations by Students).
-If a student has status as both a student and as an employee, the student may be subject to discipline both under WAC 172-125 and University policies governing employees.
+Reports of discrimination or related retaliation that only involve students will be handled by the Office of Civil Rights & Compliance Office Student Rights & Responsibilities in accordance with the provisions of the Student Conduct Code, WACChapter 172-125 (Discrimination & Title IX Violations by Students).
+1, WAC.
+If a student has status as both a student and as an employee, the student may be subject to discipline both under WAC 172-125the Student Conduct Code and University policies governing employees.
+Student Rights & Responsibilities shall coordinate with the Director of Civil Rights Investigations as appropriate.